LachlanHouston/bachelor_project/README.md

 ## WANDB

 To log the training process, we use WANDB.
-To use WANDB, you need to create an account and create a secrets.env file under the personal folder.
+To use WANDB, you need to create an account and create a secrets.env file under the personal folder, if the personal folder does not exist, create it under the primary folder.
 The secrets.env file should contain the following: WAND_API_KEY=YOUR_API_KEY.
 The WANDB API key can be found in your account settings.
+This is gitignored to prevent the key from being uploaded to the repository.

 ## Repository file structure